-If the oil is at or below the ADD mark, then you'll need to add some oil.
+If the oil is at or below the ADD mark, then you'll need to add at least one quart of oil.
 But you must use the right kind.
 This part explains what kind of oil to use.
 For crankcase capacity, see "Capacities and Specifications" in the Index.